Talcott Parsons: Unified concept of social science

-Parsons and Habermas

-The difference between Parsons and Jürgen Habermas lies essentially in how Habermas uses Parsons' theory to establish the basic propositions of his own.
-Habermas takes the division between Parsons' separation between the "outer" and the "inner" dimensions of the social system and labels them "system" (outer dimension (A-G)) and "lifeworld" (inner dimension (I-L)).
-The problem with this model from Parsons' point of view is a) that conflict within the social system can in reality emerge from any relational point and not simply from the system-lifeworld dichotomy, and b) by relating the system-lifeworld model to some kind of "liberation"-ethos, Habermas produces the Utopian notion that the potential for conflict within the social system has some kind of "final solution," which produces a misleading concept of the nature of systemic conflict.

 General theory

 It is important to highlight that Parsons distinguished two "meanings" or modes of the term general theory.
 He sometimes wrote about general theory as aspects of theoretical concerns of social sciences whose focus is on the most "constitutive" elements of cognitive concern for the basic theoretical systematization of a given field.
 Parsons would include the basic conceptual scheme for the given field, including its highest order of theoretical relations and naturally also the necessary specification of this system's axiomatic, epistemological, and methodological foundations from the point of view of logical implications.
 All the elements would signify the quest for a general theory on the highest level of theoretical concern.

 However, general theory could also refer to a more fully/operational system whose implications of the conceptual scheme were "spelled out" on lower levels of cognitive structuralization, levels standing closer to a perceived "empirical object".
 In his speech to the American Sociological Society in 1947, he spoke of five levels: